HenkKin/DataAccessClient/README.md

 Alle entity behaviors are optional.
 No one is required.

-The generic parameter `int` defines the IdentifierType of your identifier fields (primary and foreign keys).
+All `struct` types are possible, also the `Identifier` type of package [Identifiers](https://www.nuget.org/packages/Identifiers).
-All `struct` types are possible, also the `Identifier` type of package [Identifiers](https://www.nuget.org/packages/Identifiers)
+For LocaleId the type should by `IConvertible`, so `String` is allowed too.

 ### IUnitOfWork and IRepository<T>